rust-lang/rfcs/text/0000-generic-dependent-consts.md

     evaluated during type checking to the same value.

- 2. Constant expressions that consist of only a single path (or identifier), where that path is a constant parameter that depends on at least one type parameter.
+ 2. Constant expressions that consist of only a single path (or identifier), where that path resolves to a constant that depends on at least one type parameter.
 During type checking, such expressions will compare equal to any expression that consists of only a single path that resolves to the same item.
 This reduces an impossible problem (determining whether two arbitrary